| blood flow blood flow support circulation circulatory support increase vascularity muscle definition redwood vascularity

 Big muscles are one thing, but it’s a whole other achievement when you can really get your veins to show through your skin.

 In fact, the vascular look is what distinguishes bodybuilders from powerlifters.
 Even if you’re not a fan of showy muscles, you can’t deny the visual appeal of a low body fat and vein-popping physique.
-The veins are a sign of desirable muscle-to-fat ratio.
+More veins are a sign of a desirable muscle-to-fat ratio.
 We’ll show you how to increase vascularity the natural way without drugs or synthetic diuretics.

 - The Role of Genetics